certeu/morio/docs/docs/guides/idps/readme.md

 - The `local` provider is built-in, and does not require configuration.
 - The `local` provider can be disabled with the [`DISABLE_IDP_LOCAL`](/docs/reference/flags/disable_idp_local/) feature flag.
-- The `local` provider's inclusion and/or appearance on the UI'slogin page can be configured in the UI settings.
+- The `local` provider's inclusion and/or appearance on the UI's login page can be configured in the UI settings.

 **Settings Example**